Congratulations! You are already on the fast-track to success by seeking advising!

 Requesting an Academic Adjustment

-Note: If you believe you have not been given appropriate credit for transfer courses by the Registrar’s Office, reach out to the English Advising Coordinator, Ashley Beasley.
+Note: If you believe you have not been given appropriate credit for transfer courses by the Registrar’s Office, reach out to the English Advising Coordinator, Becca Wolf.
 The adjustment process takes time; plan accordingly.

 First, make sure the Registrar’s Office at Boise State received your transcripts from previous institutions.
 For more, contact the Boise State Registrar’s Office.

-Consult with the English Advising Coordinator, Ashley Beasley, about all 200-level and above English, linguistics, and/or humanities courses that you believe have not been given appropriate credit by the Registrar’s Office.
+Consult with the English Advising Coordinator, Becca Wolf, about all 200-level and above English, linguistics, and/or humanities courses that you believe have not been given appropriate credit by the Registrar’s Office.

 - official catalog course descriptions,